 35 So likewise shall my heavenly Father do also unto you, if ye from your hearts forgive not every one his brother their trespasses.

 Now that’s a serious concept.
-If we don’t forgive, God will not forgive us of our trespasses.
+If we don’t forgive, God will not forgive us for our trespasses.
 We have to learn to be Teflon people.
 A good Teflon-coated pan will not let anything stick to it.
 The enemy will continually try to have unforgiveness stick to us, but we have to just shake it off.
 We cannot allow unforgiveness to stick to us.
 Even if the individual who wronged us never asks for forgiveness, we must make sure that we have forgiven them.
 Then, when our little issues (or big issues) come up, God can forgive us.
 I never said that it would be an easy thing to do, but it must be done.

 Some may say, “I try to forgive, but I can’t forget.”
 Forgiveness, like love, or any other conscious choice is an act of our will.
 We choose to forgive, therefore we do.
 Whenever thoughts of not forgiving come up, we simply rebuke those thoughts and refuse to entertain them.
 Just stomp them down.
 Every time.
 Eventually, the thoughts of unforgiveness will align themselves with your will and go away.
 If you have the Holy Ghost, you have the power to do it.
 The power of the Holy Ghost makes the difference.